cirosantilli/git-tutorial/index.md

 Git can only store a few UNIX permissions and file types.

-Internally, Git uses the same data as UNIX numeric permissions to store the subset of permissions it allows:
+Git uses the same data as UNIX numeric permissions to store the subset of permissions it allows:

     0100000000000000 (040000): Directory
     1000000110100100 (100644): Regular non-executable file